Advance an aged care career and get qualified to take on specialised tasks in residential, home or community-based care environments.

 - Students must be currently employed in a direct client care role

-This course is delivered via correspondence over approximately a 12 month period to existing workers in the aged care industry.
+This course is delivered via correspondence over approximately a 12 month period to existing workers in the aged care sector.

-This is a paper-based method where you can study from any location throughout Queensland.
+This is a paper-based method where you can study from within Queensland.
 The learning material will be mailed out to you and you will be able to contact your trainer through email, phone or Skype.

 A minimum of 120 working hours must be logged in a community care services organisation.